 2. Is sRGB superior to Adobe RGB?

-Overall, neither color space is thought to be superior than the other.
-Each one is better suited to particular
+Overall, neither color space is thought to be superior to the other.
+Each one is better suited to particular applications.

 3. The ideal color space for printing is which one?

 Screens are produced in SRGB.
 You must save your files as sRGB or CMYK if you intend to print your work.
 The recommended color space format for your files will be given to you by your printer.